cbanicki/juliasilge.github.io/resume/index.md

 ## Education

 * University of Texas at Austin - PhD in astronomy, 2005
-* University of Texas at Austin- MA in astronomy, 2002
+* University of Texas at Austin - MA in astronomy, 2002
 * Texas A&M University - BS in physics, 2000 (magna cum laude)